Amrize AG research snapshot

 AMRZ AI Stock Forecast Scenarios

-The AMRZ AI stock forecast starts with the $50.28 July 9 close and a $2.84 guidance-derived 2026 EPS proxy.
-The proxy applies the midpoint of management adjusted EBITDA guidance, an approximate depreciation and amortization run rate, management interest guidance, and the midpoint tax-rate range.
-The audited three-year scenario model returned about $45.20, $71.60, and $101.00 before dividends.
+The AMRZ AI stock forecast starts with the $48.91 July 31 close and analyst estimates of $2.71 adjusted EPS for 2026 and $3.11 for 2027.
+A guidance-derived 2026 EPS proxy of about $2.84 applies the midpoint of management adjusted EBITDA guidance, an approximate depreciation and amortization run rate, management interest guidance, and the midpoint tax-rate range.
+The three-scenario model returned about $40 to $46, $56 to $64, and $74 to $84 before dividends.
 Those outputs are valuation anchors, not forecasts or promises.

 Bullish case

-More likely if cement and aggregates volume stays strong, pricing offsets input costs, Building Envelope demand improves after price actions, adjusted EBITDA reaches or exceeds the $3.25B to $3.34B guidance range, buybacks reduce shares, and investors accept a mid-20s earnings multiple.
+More likely if cement and aggregates volume stays strong, pricing offsets input costs, Building Envelope demand recovers after price actions, adjusted EBITDA reaches or exceeds the $3.25B to $3.34B guidance range, buybacks reduce shares, and investors accept a low-20s earnings multiple.

 Base case

-More likely if revenue follows the guided 4% to 6% growth range, margins recover gradually, roofing stabilizes, leverage remains controlled, and earnings compound near a high-single-digit rate with a roughly 20x multiple.
+More likely if revenue follows the guided 4% to 6% growth range, margins recover gradually, roofing stabilizes in the second half, leverage remains controlled, and earnings compound toward the $3.11 consensus 2027 figure with a roughly 18x to 20x multiple.
+The $63 average analyst target sits inside this range.

 Bearish case

-More likely if residential or commercial demand weakens, roofing price-cost remains unfavorable, weather or input costs disrupt margins, integration spending rises, rates pressure construction, or the equity rerates toward a mid-teens multiple.
+More likely if residential or commercial demand weakens, roofing price-cost remains unfavorable, weather or input costs disrupt margins, integration spending rises, rates pressure construction, 2026 estimates keep falling below guidance as Truist argued, or the equity rerates toward a mid-teens multiple.

 AMRZ AI technical analysis